Pylons/pyramid/docs/authorintro.rst

 be hard-pressed to find a better "first language."

 Web technology familiarity is assumed in various places within the book.
-For example, the book describes various interactions in terms of the HTTP protocol, but it does not describe how the HTTP protocol works in detail.
-Like any good framework, though, :mod:`repoze.bfg` shields you from needing to know the gory details of web protocols such as HTTP, and you can usually skip such descriptions without becoming "blocked," although you may lack some fundamental understanding of how it works "under the hood" as a result.
+For example, the book doesn't try to define common web-related concepts like "URL" or "query string."
+Likewise, the book describes various interactions in terms of the HTTP protocol, but it does not describe how the HTTP protocol works in detail.
+Like any good web framework, though, :mod:`repoze.bfg` shields you from needing to know most of the gory details of web protocols and low-level data structures.
+As a result, you can usually avoid becoming "blocked" while you read this book even if you don't yet deeply understand web technologies.

 .. index::
    single: repoze.zope2